How To Write An Amazing CV

 - Does the formatting look clear and concise?

-- Are the skills that I have to offer highlighted enough in the CV and are they easy to pinpoint?
+- Are the skills that I have to offer highlighted enough and are they easy to pinpoint?

 - Have I included too much or too little detail?

 - Will recruitment consultants and HR personnel understand what I do and how I meet their job requirements?

 - When I am at the interview, will my CV prompt the interviewer to ask me the right questions which will allow me to further ‘sell’ my relevant skills?

 - If I was the interviewer would I get an interview or would I be discarded?

 - Are my contact details correct and easily found?

 - Have I explained any gaps in my employment history?